ubirch/ubirch-event-log/event-log-verification-service/README.md

 ## (3) https://verify.demo.ubirch.com/api/upp/verify/anchor

-This performs all that (2) does and additionally allows to get the upper bounds or the closet blockchains transactions in the near future.
+This query checks for the existence of the upp in our backend, it checks the "chain" and the validity of the "keys" (That the UPP can be verified by one of the available keys for the particualar device/entity) and retrieves the upper bounds or the closet blockchains transactions in the near future.
 You can get a compacted version or full version based on the params below.

 optional params